pfrunzio/SeniorProject/README.md

 FEATURES:
--free body diagram of forces acting on the cart -adjustable track track size
+-free body diagram of forces acting on the cart -adjustable track radius, track slope angle, frictional coefficient, car velocity, gravity, and car mass
--adjustable slope
--adjustable mass

-TO ADD (possibly):
+TO ADD:
--adjustable friction coeffient
--adjustable velocity
--adjustable gravity
+-more equations to aid in student comprehension -possible camera movement for animation
+-more accurate fbd for friction coefficient effects -signal for when the car will slip?